kubewarden/docs/src/writing-policies/index.md

 The policy can read configuration values straight from its environment variables.

-The Chimera admission controller takes care of exporting certain environment variables from the host to the WASM runtime.
+The Chimera admission controller takes care of exporting certain environment variables from the host to the Wasm runtime.

 # Recap

-This is the minimal list of features a programming language must be able to support when building WASM modules for the WASI interface:
+This is the minimal list of features a programming language must be able to support when building Wasm modules for the WASI interface:

   * Read from the STDIN [**mandatory**]
   * Write to the STDOUT [**mandatory**]